magro/kryo-serializers/README.markdown

 * CollectionsSingletonSetSerializer - for sets created via Collections#singleton(Object)
 * CopyForIterateCollectionSerializer - creates a copy of the source collection for writing object data.
 * CopyForIterateMapSerializer - creates a copy of the source map for writing object data.
-* DateSerializer - serializer for java.util.Date and subclasses
+* DateSerializer - serializer for java.util.Date and subclasses (e.g. java.sql.Date, java.sql.Time, java.sql.Timestamp)
 * BitSetSerializer - serializer for java.util.BitSet
 * RegexSerializer - serializer for java.util.regex.Pattern
-* SqlDateSerializer - serializer for java.sql.Date
-* SqlTimeSerializer - serializer for java.sql.Time
 * URISerializer - serializer for java.net.URI
 * UUIDSerializer - serializer for java.util.UUID
 * EnumMapSerializer - serializer for EnumMap